 Getting The Show on its Virtual Feet

-Using the XR development engines Unity and Unreal, we rapidly protype each show in Virtual Reality utilizing a combination of free/cheap assets (sets, costumes, props, lighting, sound and VFX) combined with custom in-house developed show specific assets.
+Using the XR development engines Unity and Unreal, we rapidly prototype each show in Virtual Reality utilizing a combination of free/cheap assets (sets, costumes, props, lighting, sound and VFX) combined with custom in-house developed show specific assets.
 Through continuous iteration, we focus on the story and tone at a fraction of the costs of traditional methods.
 If we deem the project worthy to move forward, we define and create reusable “hero” assets while developing the project plan for the next phase.
 If we chose not to move forward, we would have spent less than 20 percent of the budget and time as the current model while continuously refining our process.
 Through a mix of current practices and XR technologies combined with our inhouse techniques and tools, we further the development of the show and expand our new processes while building supporting tools that we may use as proprietary technology or license to other creators.

 Out of This World